 About 10 million women suffer from heavy menstrual bleeding.
 Many women begin to experience heavy and/or irregular bleeding in their 30s and 40s, as they begin to get closer to menopause.
 Heavy periods are more than just a hassle – they take a physical, social, and emotional toll as well.

 Uterine ablation, also referred to as endometrial ablation, is a quick, safe and simple procedure to lighten or stop your periods.
-Mirabile M.D. offers both Minerva and NovaSure® for endometrial ablation.
+Mirabile M.D. offers both Minerva and NovaSure® for endometrial ablation in Kansas City and surrounding areas.

 Minerva Surgical, Inc. has developed the newest, most advanced endometrial ablation treatment.
 The overall patient satisfaction with the procedure was 98%.
 Nearly 99% of the patients would recommend the Minerva Treatment to a friend or relative.
 Dr. Mirabile is proud to be the first physician in the world to use the Minerva device, following FDA clinical trials.
 Learn more about Minerva.